webfm/defect-app/defect-details-view.md

 --------------

 Dynamic fields are generated based on [Project Data API](project-data.md "Project Data").
-From the api, tempate.type define the way field is displayed
+From the api, template.type define the way field is displayed
 * INPUT - UITextInput
     * when user enter more text into the UITextInput
     * we need to put text into multiple lines if they don't fit in a single line